 Built on Tezos, Third World’s accompanying Web3 strategy will expand the game’s reach into online player communities by building an active and ongoing archive of gameplay.

-Third World was originally commissioned as part of the ongoing Artist Worlds series.
+Third World: The Bottom Dimension was originally commissioned as part of the ongoing Artist Worlds series.

 About & Credits